strava/go.statsd/README.md

 	client, err := statsd.New("statsd-server:8125", "gopher_service")

 Suggested usage is to set your client as the package's `statsd.DefaultClient`.
-This allows the convenient usage of the package's Count, Measure and Gauge functions throughout your application.
+This allows the convenient usage of the package's Count, CountMultiple, Measure and Gauge functions throughout your application.

 	statsd.DefaultClient = client

 	// usage
 	statsd.Count("event")
+	statsd.CountMultiple("event", 5)
 	statsd.Timer("measurement", time.Millisecond)
+	statsd.Gauge("queue_size", size)

 The default `statsd.DefaultClient` is a NoopClient that does nothing when called.
 Specifically, it doesn't error since you don't have a connection to the server.
 This allows for easy testing and local development.

 ### Counters